Skip to main content

 }

-Notice the catch all case _ => React.null - the way the enum type is shaped in ReScript ensures that we're enforced to add that catch all case.
+Notice the catch all case FutureAddedValue(_) => React.null - this is where any future added enum value will end up until you have a chance to update and deploy code handling the new enum value.
+The way the enum type is shaped in ReScript ensures that we're enforced to add that catch all case.
 This will help you protect your app against runtime errors if there's a new value added to the enum before you have a chance to update your app.

 Enums coming from the server are unsafe